Healthdirect Free Australian health advice you can count on.

 What is mental illness stigma?

-People with mental illness may face stigma — they may be viewed in a negative way, treated differently, and made to feel ashamed or worthless, as if they are somehow less than other people.
-Stigma can also lead to discrimination, and this in turn can make mental illness worse.
+People with mental illness may face stigma.
+They may be viewed in a negative way, treated differently and made to feel ashamed or embarrassed about their mental illness.
+Stigma can also lead to discrimination at work or in a social context, and this can make mental illness worse.

 What are examples of mental illness stigma?

-It’s also stigma when a person with mental illness is mocked or called weak for seeking help.
+Other examples include when a person with mental illness is made fun of or called weak for seeking help.

 Why does stigma exist?

-Stigma arises from a lack of understanding of mental illness (ignorance and misinformation), and also because some people have negative attitudes or beliefs towards it (prejudice).
-This can lead to discrimination against people with mental illness.
+Stigma happens from a lack of understanding of mental illness, through ignorance and misinformation.
+It can also happen because some people have negative attitudes or beliefs (prejudice) towards mental illness.
+This can lead to discrimination.

-Even some mental health professionals have negative beliefs about the people they care for.
+Some mental health professionals might also have negative beliefs about the people they care for — this is also considered stigma.

-Media can also play a part in reinforcing a stigma by:
+Media can play a part in strengthening stigma by:

-• portraying inaccurate stereotypes about people with a mental illness
+• showing inaccurate stereotypes about people with a mental illness

-For example, if a part of the media associates mental illness with violence, that promotes the myth that all people with a mental illness are dangerous.
+For example, if a part of the media links mental illness with violence, this helps the myth that all people with a mental illness are dangerous.
 In fact, research shows people with mental illness are more likely to be victims than perpetrators of violence.

 How does stigma affect people with mental illness?